What is the EU Taxonomy?

 The European Commission describes the EU Taxonomy as; “a tool to help investors, companies, issuers and project promoters navigate the transition to a low-carbon, resilient and resource-efficient economy”.

-More specifically, the taxonomy is a regulatory classification system, helping companies to define which of their economic activities are environmentally sustainable.
-The EU Taxonomy makes it possible to define environmental performance of several economic activities across a range of industries, and states requirements corporate activities must meet to be considered sustainable from an environmental perspective.
+More specifically, the taxonomy is a regulatory classification system, helps companies to define which of their economic activities are environmentally sustainable.
+The EU Taxonomy makes it possible to define the environmental performance of several economic activities across a range of industries and states requirements corporate activities must meet to be considered sustainable from an environmental perspective.
 Also, the regulation requires some companies to report on their business activities to make sure they are aligned with the Taxonomy’s definition of sustainable.
-One could say that the EU Taxonomy is the EU´s answer to “what is green?”, helping the market to gain a greater clarity when implementing sustainable measures.
+One could say that the EU Taxonomy is the EU's answer to “what is green?”, helping the market to gain a greater clarity when implementing sustainable measures.

-The EU Taxonomy consists of a 600-page document including recommendations on taxonomy design as well as information about who has to do what, and by when.
+The EU Taxonomy consists of a 600-page document including recommendations on taxonomy design as well as information about who has to do what and by when.
 There is also a shorter 67-page summary available.
-Note that the document is extensive, hoping to build towards improved environmental performance.
-Subsequently, the EU Taxonomi will entail more extensive reporting requirements for organizations that are affected by the law.
+Note that the document is extensive, hoping to build toward improved environmental performance.
+Subsequently, the EU Taxonomy will entail more extensive reporting requirements for organizations that are affected by the law.

 The EU Taxonomy Explained by PRI.